AndrewChacon/cyber-security-edu/bug-bounty-bootcamp/05-web-hacking-reconnaissance.md

 Under *TOOLS* and *Spidering* we can access the web crawler tool in OWASP ZAP We can enter our starting point such as `https://www.google.com`.
 On the left side of the tool we can find a tree of files and directories found on the target server, displayed in an organized format.

+What is OWASP ZAP?
+it is a penetration testing tool used for detecting vulnerabilities in web applications.
+It intercepts requests and responses between the client and the server.
+Vulnerabilities such as SQL injection, Cross-site scripting, broken auth, and cross-site forgery.

+Automated Scan - provide URL for website you want to spider.
+It is discovering all files, scripts, directories, etc of the website, once we have gathered this data of directories, we can find possible areas to attack.
+Spidering is completed, which means we have found all of the assets and resources.
+Now we conduct an active scan, the payloads are injected into the website.
+The alert page can show us some possible vulnerabilities it has detected with info.
 ### Third-Party Hosting
 ### Github Recon
 ## Other Sneaky OSINT Techniques